conlacda/atcoder-companion/README.md

 * Should I use [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator)??

 ## Ideas
-* Implement some features that codeforces is supporting (like check diff of 2 submissions)
+* Implement some features that codeforces is supporting (like checking diff of 2 submissions)

 ### Testing
-We need to test features when run on atcoder, also the settings popup
+We need to test features when run on atcoder, as the settings popup
 * [Chrome extension testing](https://developer.chrome.com/docs/extensions/how-to/test/end-to-end-testing)

 ## Reference